-Curries and recipes for curries in Britain and Ireland are as intrinsic to British food as fish and chips and roast beef and Yorkshire puddings.
+Curries and recipes for curries in Britain and Ireland are as intrinsic to British food like fish and chips and roast beef and Yorkshire puddings.
 Just how and why this came to be is allied to the presence of the British Raj in India.
 The British army and civilians working in India developed a liking for the hot, spicy foods of the sub-continent and brought the dishes (curries) home and to other parts of the then British Empire.
 These foods were often adapted to suit the lighter palette in Britain, and dishes that are now considered traditional British foods – Mulligatawny soup and Kedgeree being two of the most notable – have their origins in Indian foods.

 What Does the Word ‘Curry’ Mean?